EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 1. Clone the repo using the token, for example `git clone https://<token>@<url>/<organization>/<repo>.git`
     1. Note that in the test environment you will have to use "http" instead of "https"

+## Request Egress Setup for a Repository

+To add egress mirroring to an existing TRE repository, you must first setup an external repository that will be the target for the mirror.
+The target repository must be empty, as any existing content will be overwritten by the mirroring process.

+Once the repository has been created, you must generate an access token allowing write access to the repo.
+Examine the documentation of the external platform (e.g., GitLab, GitHub) to determine how to do this.
+As an example, in GitLab this can be achieved by:

+1. On the repository page, navigate to "Settings" -> "Access Tokens"
+1. Click "Add new token"
+1. On the next page
+    1. Enter a name e.g., "tre-mirror"
+    1. Clear the expiration date
+    1. Set the token's role to "maintainer"
+    1. Check "write_repository"
+    1. Click "Create project access token"
+1. Copy the generated token, and ensure you save it as it will not be displayed again

+Next, contact your RC to ask for egress mirroring, providing the TRE repository name, the URL to the external repository, and the access token.

+Once this is complete, there a branch named `egress-mirror` will be present in the TRE repository.

 ## Request Code Egress

 Egress mirroring is achieved through merging of code into a branch named `egress-mirror`.
-This is pre-created and will contain the same initial commit as the `main` branch.
+This must first be requested by following the steps in the previous topic.

-If enabled, you may submit Pull Requests (PRs) for code to be mirrored to a repository external to the TRE:
+Once enabled, you may submit Pull Requests (PRs) for code to be mirrored to a repository external to the TRE:

 1. From the repository page in Gitea, click "Pull Request"
 1. Click "New Pull Request"